IDAES/idaes-pse/docs/property_models/water.rst

 ExternalFunctions
 ~~~~~~~~~~~~~~~~~

-This provides a list of ExternalFuctions available in the wrappers.
+This provides a list of ExternalFuctions available in the wrapper.
 These
 functions do not use SI units and are not usually called directly.
 If these
 functions are needed, they should be used with caution.
 Some of these are used
 in the property expressions, some are just provided to allow easier testing with
 a Python framework.

 All of these functions provide first and second derivative and are generally
+suited to optimization (including the ones that return derivatives of Helmholtz
-suited to optimization.
-Some functions may have non-smoothness at phase
+free energy).
+Some functions may have non-smoothness at phase transitions.
+The
-transitions.
-The delta_vap and delta_liq functions return the same values in
+``delta_vap`` and ``delta_liq`` functions return the same values in the critical
-the critical region.
-They will also return real values when a phase doesn't
+region.
+They will also return real values when a phase doesn't exist, but those
-exist, but those values do not necessarily have physical meaning.
+values do not necessarily have physical meaning.

 There are a few variables that are common to a lot of these functions, so they
-are summarized here :math:`tau` is the critical temperature divided by the
+are summarized here :math:`\tau` is the critical temperature divided by the
 temperature :math:`\frac{T_c}{T}`, :math:`\delta` is density divided by the
 critical density :math:`\frac{\rho}{\rho_c}`, and :math:`\phi` is Helmholtz free
 energy divided by the ideal gas constant and temperature :math:`\frac{f}{RT}`.